Slovis propels USC past No. 23 Stanford 45-20 in debut start

 THE TAKEAWAY

-Stanford: Mills probably will give way to Costello next week, but the Cardinal should be much more worried about a defense that struggled mightily with USC’s Air Raid offense.
+Stanford: Mills should give way to Costello next week, but the Cardinal should be much more worried about a defense that struggled mightily with USC’s Air Raid offense.
 Stanford’s defense held USC to three points last year, but spent the entire rematch struggling to slow down any part of Harrell’s scheme.
-The Pac-12 is full of creative offenses, and the Cardinal have their work cut out for them.

-USC: Slovis had a debut to remember, answering every question about the faith invested in him by Helton and Harrell when they named him their backup quarterback.
+USC: Slovis answered every question about the faith invested in him by Helton and Harrell when they named him their backup quarterback.
 Slovis will face stiff defensive challenges weekly, but the Trojans move forward knowing they’ve got a budding star behind center.

 UP NEXT